 Cardholders who think they'll be spending more than $10,000 each year on their Southwest card would benefit from using the Southwest Premier card.
 Why?
 With the Premier card you will earn 1,500 Tier Qualifying Points toward A-List and A-List Preferred status for every $10,000 you spend each year.
 You need 35,000 or 70,000 points to qualify towards A-List and A-List Preferred, respectively, but once you do you'll earn priority boarding, access to the 'Fly By' lane, and standby priority.

 If you don't plan on spending more than 10k per year on your Southwest card you may be better off signing up for the Southwest Plus card.
 This will save you $30 a year on your annual fee while still offering you the same signing bonus and the same points per dollar earnings power that you'd get with the Premier card.

 Do you run your own business?

 It may make the most sense for you to get one of the two business card offerings from Southwest.
-Both the Premier Business and Plus Business options have the same rewards structure and perks as their non-business counterpart.
-The only slight difference is that with a business card you're eligible for free credit cards for your employees that will help you earn additional points.
-There's also a separate reporting tool so you can keep your business expenses separate from your own personal expenses.
+The Premier Business has the same rewards structure and perks as its non-business counterpart.
+The only slight difference is that with the business card you're eligible for free authorized user cards for your employees that will help you earn additional points.
+The Southwest business card also comes with a separate reporting tool so you can keep your business expenses separate from your own personal expenses.

 If you don't run your own business stick with the standard Premium or Plus card option.